-In 1999, Payne launched the independent stock market research firm Wall Street Strategies Inc., which now serves information to more than 120,000 subscribers in more than 60 countries.
+In 1999, Payne launched independent stock market research company Wall Street Strategies, which now serves information to more than 120,000 subscribers in over 60 countries.
 “Charles has become well sought after by many highly respected finance-oriented radio, web and television programs,” his bio touts.
 “He is widely recognized in the media as a leader among the analyst community and is routinely contacted for his market opinions by several prestigious news organizations.”

 In 2007, Payne joined Fox Business Network as a contributor and published his first book, Be Smart, Act Fast, Get Rich: Your Game Plan for Getting It Right in the Stock Market.
 In 2014, he started hosting Making Money With Charles Payne on the network.

 Content warning: Allegations of sexual assault and harassment

 In June 2017, Payne was suspended amid sexual harassment allegations, but was reinstated in Sept.
 2017 following an investigation, according to Variety.
 Later that month, however, Scottie Nell Hughes—the woman who made the harassment claims—alleged that Payne raped her in 2013—an allegation he denied.
 A judge dismissed most of Hughes’ claims in May 2018 and Fox News settled her suit that September, according to The Hollywood Reporter.

 Payne is against student loan forgiveness and stimulus checks